We continue from Honey Bee-stro.

 The Pineapple Mana is, as the name implies, pineapple-forward with a prominent wheat flavor.
 Given how strongly the beer smells like pineapple, it’s surprising that the sweetness is much more mild with a dry finish.
 I didn’t love it, but it’s worth trying.

 I’m an IPA guy, so my favorite is the SweetWater Goin’ Coastal IPA, which would be a relatively bitter beer if not for the sweet tropical pineapple juice flavor that helps temper things.
 It wouldn’t be my go-to, but it sure tastes good in the heat.

 I’d definitely give this one a try if you like interesting tropical beers.

 Florida Orange Groves Winery Sparkling Pineapple Wine – $11.75

 Here it is from a couple of years ago.
 With rising wine prices, $11.75 isn’t terrible considering the $30 retail price.
-You might remember that Fleur de Lys in France is selling $8/bottle wine for $5/cup and the pour is shorter than this.
-But as recently as two years ago, this exact same pour was $6, while the retail price on the bottle stayed exactly the same.
 The wine arrives with a low ABV, but is still somehow unpleasantly alcohol-forward with am artificial pineapple flavor.
 The Key Lime version from Florida Fresh tastes a lot better.

 Overall, the Spicy Hot Dog is just about as much food as you can get for the money at the Festival.
-It’s not as interesting as some of the other dishes, but it’s quite satisfying, particularly for a snack credit.
 I’d also look at the Beer Flight and Desert Violet Lemonade to round out your order.